ta6o/bitclock/README.md

 ```

 # thanks
-this gem requires *Rainbow*, to get a cheerful nerdy looks.
+this gem uses *Rainbow*, to get a cheerful nerdy looks.

-thanks for visiting this repo, it's my first gem and actually just a test to build more!
+thanks for visiting this repo, it's my first gem and it's just a start!